Prazdny, K.,

 SCV95(461-466).

-IEEE Top Reference.
-University of Maryland.
+IEEE DOI University of Maryland.

 Instead of the full motion field, only use the direction of the flow.